 Modifications to this Guideline may be required to address future number portability and number pooling requirements.

-Administrative assignment of the CO Code public resource does not imply ownership of the resource by the CNA nor the CO Code Holder to which it is assigned.
+Administrative assignment of the Code and Block public resource does not imply ownership of the resource by the CNA nor the Code/Block Holder to which it is assigned.

-Audits may be performed in conjunction with the CO Code assignment process.
+Audits may be performed in conjunction with the Code/Block assignment processes.
 These audits would be expected to ensure:

-uniform and consistent application of this Guideline by the CNA to all CO Code requests received,
+uniform and consistent application of this Guideline by the CNA to all Code/Block requests received;

-compliance with this Guideline by Code Applicants, Code Holders and the CNA,
+compliance with this Guideline by Code/Block Applicants, Code/Block Holders and the CNA;

-the efficient and effective use of numbering resources by Code Applicants and Code Holders, and
+the efficient and effective use of numbering resources by Code/Block Applicants and Code/Block Holders; and

 efficient and effective management of numbering resources by the CNA.

-A Code Applicant is not required to provide any additional explanation or justification of items that he/she has certified.
-However, certification alone may not provide the CNA with sufficient information upon which to make a decision regarding CO Code assignment.
-Accordingly, additional dialog between the Code Applicant and the CNA may follow, and the CNA is still required to reply to CO Code requests within 14 days of receipt.
+A Code/Block Applicant is not required to provide any additional explanation or justification of items that he/she has certified.
+However, certification alone may not provide the CNA with sufficient information upon which to make a decision regarding Code/Block assignment.
+Accordingly, additional dialog between the Applicant and the CNA may follow, and the CNA is still required to reply to Code/Block requests within 14 calendar days of receipt.

-Code Applicants and Code Holders must obtain a Company Code, Revenue Accounting Office Codes (RAO) and COMMON LANGUAGE CLLI™ Codes and comply with the requirements for the assignment and use of such codes.
-Code Applicants and Code Holders should consult with the National Exchange Carriers Association (NECA) and iconectiv with respect to the requirements for these codes.
+Code/Block Applicants and Code/Block Holders must obtain a Company Code, Revenue Accounting Office Codes (RAO) and COMMON LANGUAGE CLLI™ Codes and comply with the requirements for the assignment and use of such codes.
+Code/Block Applicants and Code/Block Holders should consult with the National Exchange Carriers Association (NECA) and iconectiv with respect to the requirements for these codes.
 See Glossary for details.

-Any entity that is denied the assignment of one or more CO Codes under this Guideline has the right to appeal that decision per Section 11.0.
+Any entity that is denied the assignment of one or more Codes or Blocks under this Guideline has the right to appeal that decision per Section 11.0.

 All references to days shall be deemed to be calendar days unless specified as business days.